 What's the best beauty tip you’ve picked up from your sister?

 Not to be afraid to experiment.
-I tend to be a one-trick pony and stick to my basic look, which is really clean, focus on my brows, and a nude or bold lip.
+I tend to be a one-trick pony and stick to my basic look, which is really clean, focus on my brows, and a nude lip.
 My sister has taught me how fun it can be to play with other elements, like contouring cheekbones or highlighting your eyes with a black top lid liner.